Power spectral density#

 to psd

 .
-In both cases, the ouput is normalized.
+In both cases, the output is normalized and converted to dB.

 Show code cell source